sirunde/pharmacy_invoice_ocr/README.md

 Instead of manually entering invoice data, you can simply take a picture of your invoice and upload it into the GUI.
 The system uses **EasyOCR** to extract the data and allow fast editing and confirmation.

 ---
+- Python
+- EasyOCR
+- PYQT6
+- Page_dewarp is from https://github.com/mzucker/page_dewarp/blob/master/page_dewarp.py, and fixed some of the lines for the python3.
+---

 1. **Upload Image**
    - Take a picture of the invoice and upload it in the GUI.